Naam (2024 film): Theatrical

 In 2024, having found the backing of financiers and distributors, the film was released.

-Now this movie is officially streamed in Netflix.

 Reception

 Critical reception

 Ganesh Aaglave of Firstpost rated the film 3/5 stars and wrote "Naam is a treat to cinegoers, who still enjoy typical 90s & 00s Bollywood entertainers.
-Specially, Ajay Devgn is in his signature intense avatar and his avatar is a treat to his fans."
-Abhisek Srivastava of Times of India rated the film 2 stars out of 5 and opined "‘Naam’ delivers a lacklustre experience with its clichéd, flimsy plot, average performances, uninspired editing, and forgettable songs—making it an outright assault on the senses.
+Specially, Ajay Devgn is in his signature intense avatar, and his avatar is a treat to his fans."
+Abhisek Srivastava of Times of India rated the film 2 stars out of 5 and opined "‘Naam’ delivers a lackluster experience with its clichéd, flimsy plot, average performances, uninspired editing, and forgettable songs—making it an outright assault on the senses.
 It feels like a dated film, with its shots and background clearly reflecting its age and its release highlights how star power continues to overshadow the importance of a strong plot in the industry."

 Bhawna Arya of Times Now rates the film 2.5/5 stars and notes "Naam doesn't strike a chord with the audience due to its placement.
 The screenplay isn't smooth and fails to weave action, suspense and drama.
 All over, Naam is a layered tale of identity and redemption, with Ajay Devgn delivering a memorable performance."
 Amit Bhatia of ABP Live rates the film 1/5 stars and writes "The film’s logic is nonexistent, and the suspense, which is supposed to be the film's backbone, is utterly laughable.
 Ajay Devgn manages to keep his dignity intact, delivering a decent performance despite the weak material.
-Overall, he movie turns into a meme goldmine but a cinematic disaster."
+Overall, the movie turns into a meme goldmine but a cinematic disaster."

 Risabh Suri of Hindustan Times writes "Stuck in a limbo for a decade, it fails to impress with its bad execution and forgettable performances.
 Naam is a reminder of the mediocrity which was, and still is, served to us occasionally in the name of entertainment.
 It reaffirms the belief that some things are just not meant to be."
 Shubham Kulkarni of OTTplay rated the film 1 out of 5 stars and says "Naam doesn’t feel relevant or nostalgic enough to warrant a release decades after its production.
 Perhaps the filmmakers should’ve left it in the past and let it remain an unfinished story.
 This is not the time to release a movie that now feels bizarre, as it’s a relic of a bygone era.
 It certainly isn’t a story that holds relevance, even in this age of re-releases and nostalgia."